 In principle, labor contracts must not be concluded for a period exceeding three years (or for a period exceeding five years in the case of a contract with a worker aged 60 years or older) ("III.
 Term of Labor Contracts" in "Chapter 3: Labor Contracts").
-A part-time worker employed by fixing a certain term is covered under regulations on fixed-term labor contracts.
+A part-time worker employed by fixing a certain term is subject to the regulations on fixed-term labor contracts as a contract with a fixed term (a fixed-term labor contract).